tylerlouwerse/introduction-to-dotnet/module1/notes1.md

-# Module 1: Introduction to .NET Development
+# Module 1: Introduction to .NET Core

 ### What is .NET core?
 - .NET Core is a free open-source, cross platform that runs on Windows, MacOS and Linux OS